-You might have heard the phrase “tolerance break” when someone is hitting the pause button on their cannabis intake.
+You might have heard the phrase “weed tolerance break” when someone is hitting the pause button on their cannabis intake.
 There may be a number of reasons for this, but the general idea is pretty simple: Taking a break from cannabis to flush the body of cannabinoids.
 Everyone’s body chemistry is a little different, so while you might take a break because you feel like you’re smoking too much, it might just be that your system has become resistant to the effects and a break will help to reset it.

-What is a cannabis tolerance break?
+What is a weed tolerance break?

 What are the benefits of a weed tolerance break?

 The obvious reason comes from the term “tolerance,” as it’s possible to develop a tolerance to the effects of cannabis.
 It’s a bit like alcohol, as someone who rarely drinks will get drunk faster than someone who drinks regularly.
-However, tolerance breaks can also be an effective way to save money!
+However, weed tolerance breaks can also be an effective way to save money!

 Then there are the legal and occupational aspects of a break, including mandatory drug tests for job applications, or sentencing and parole guidelines that may prevent someone from partaking for a bit.
 If you need to flush your system of THC and its metabolites, plan on a few weeks, at least.

 Psychologically, there’s the feeling that you’re smoking too much, or too often, and just need a break for a bit.
 Although weed isn’t really physically addictive, the habit can, well, be a habit, and sometimes people just want to break a habit for their own reasons.
 No matter what, it’s something that each person will have to choose on their own.